YogiHa/react-native-nested-modals/README.md

 npm install react-native-modal react-native-nested-modals
 ```

-this package use `react-native-modal`, make sure it installed in your project
+This package built on top `react-native-modal`, make sure it installed in your project
 ## Usage

 ```js